shubhamdeol/alluzostor/src/pages/posts/2019-04-23-Customer-Loyalty .md

 thumb_img_path: /images/undraw_superhero_kguv.png
 content_img_path: /images/undraw_co-working_825n.png
 excerpt: >-
-  A story about customer loyalty curabitur sed consectetur nisi.
-Integer sit amet commodo massa.
+  We have created a marketplace for college community vendors, who can’t afford and maintain their own online presence, to sell online to their nearby students.
+For this purpose, we are developing three apps; you can find these apps in PlayStore & AppStore.
 template: post
 ---
-March 15, 2019
+**March 15, 2019**

-About Product- Alluzo is a one-stop ordering platform for college’s campuses.
+**About Product**- Alluzo is a one-stop ordering platform for college’s campuses.

 We have created a marketplace for college community vendors, who can’t afford and maintain their own online presence, to sell online to their nearby students.
 For this purpose, we are developing three apps; you can find these apps in PlayStore & AppStore.

-Alluzo Store App: Vendors can sign up on Alluzo Store app, upload their products and select area on the map where they want to do doorstep delivery by their own delivery boys.
+**Alluzo Store App:** Vendors can sign up on Alluzo Store app, upload their products and select area on the map where they want to do doorstep delivery by their own delivery boys.
 It helps vendors provide a more holistic purchase experience to their regular customers.

-Alluzo User App: We have a single app on which students can order from all the nearby vendors for delivery or pickup and track their order status.
+**Alluzo User App:** We have a single app on which students can order from all the nearby vendors for delivery or pickup and track their order status.

-Alluzo Pilot App: Most of the vendors have their own delivery guys.
+**Alluzo Pilot App:** Most of the vendors have their own delivery guys.
 The pilot app is for their delivery guys which will allow them to manage their delivery fleet better.
 It helps them with order allocation, offers real-time tracking for the user and ensures timely delivery.

 Long Term-

 In the long term, we want to bring all neighbourhood vendors online.
 Just like Paytm enabled all vendor to take online payments.
 We want to give capabilities to all vendors in the street to start accepting online orders from their regular customer.
 Most of these vendors already take order on call or WhatsApp.

 Hypothesis-

 To test our hypothesis, we started our pilot in IIT Delhi from December 2018.
 We boarded all types of vendors including laundromats, restaurants(Chaayos), grocery stores, OTC pharmacies(Apollo), dairy (Mother Dairy).
 We have developed a pilot app to help vendors complete the delivery by themselves.
 Once, the vendor registers himself on the store app we provide them with posters (attached below) to promote on shop counter that now they can take online orders.

 At IIT Delhi community we have 2500+ registered users in Alluzo user app and 5+ registered shop in Alluzo store app taking online orders.
 More than 3000+ orders placed till date.
 With zero marketing spend.
 Now, without manual oversight from us, 30+ orders are getting delivered daily.